Questions about psychedelic-assisted therapy in Denver

 On November 8, 2022, Colorado voters approved Proposition 122, which decriminalized possession, growing, and personal use of psilocybin.
 However, this didn't make psilocybin (also known as "mushroom therapy") immediately available in Colorado.

 Officials in Colorado are now responsible for creating rules to licensed psychedelic therapists and clinics.
-Based on the latest information, we anticipate that psilocybin-assisted therapy will be available by 2025.
+Based on the latest information, we anticipate that psilocybin-assisted therapy will be available in Summer 2025

 WHEN WILL MDMA-ASSISTED THERAPY BE AVAILABLE?